Vanessa English: Career

 Vanessa English was born on 9 May 1989 in King's Lynn, Norfolk, England.
 At the age of 16 she started Capoeira, followed by Japanese jujutsu, then in 2009 Brazilian jiu-jitsu at Gracie Barra Derby under Pat and Steven Martin; here she began competing as a white belt.
 In 2012 she moved to Nottingham at another Gracie Barra academy under Victor Estima and Gareth Neale.
 As a blue belt she won the British Open Championship in both Gi and No-Gi then won bronze at the 2011 World Championship.
 English started training daily, sometimes following her night shifts as a home carer in Nottingham.
 After receiving her purple belt in 2012, English won the British Open again.
 In 2013 she became world champion and European champion after winning the 2013 World Championship, the 2013 European Open Championship and the 2013 European Open No-Gi Championship, she became the first British born Brazilian Jiu Jitsu competitor to win the IBJJF World Championships in the adult division.
 After receiving her brown belt in 2014, she won the IBJJF London International Open then won the European Champion two years in a row (2014 & 2015), also winning bronze in the Open Class in 2014.

+Black belt career

 On 7 June 2015, English was upgraded to black belt by Victor Estima.
 As a black belt English won the 2018 Brazilian Jiu-Jitsu European Championship after defeating Livia Gluchowska in the light-featherweight's division finale. and the Abu Dhabi Grand Slam London.
 In 2018 she won bronze at the 2018 World Jiu-Jitsu Championship taking place in Long Beach, California, In 2023 she won gold at the IBJJF London Open competing in the light division.

+English was invited to compete at the first Kairos Pro Jiu-Jitsu event on May 7, 2023.
+She registered 3 wins and 1 draw to win her group and progress to the final, followed by defeating Gabi Schuck by decision to win the tournament.

+English was invited to compete at Grapplefest 16 on July 1, 2023 for the promotion's vacant under 60kgs title against Adele Fornarino.
+English lost the match by decision.